getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 ### Custom Tags

-Additionally you can use any tag you’ve specified as a token.
+Additionally, you can use any tag you’ve specified as a token.

 ## Saving Searches